-(d) Capital management
+(e) Capital management

 The SEGC Board's policy is to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund.
 The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act 2001.
-The minimum amount of the Fund is currently \$100 million that was approved by the Minister on 3 November 2015.
+The minimum amount of the Fund is currently \$100 million.
 The minimum amount is subject to regular review by independent professional advisers appointed by the Board of SEGC.

-The Board has an investment strategy in place to invest available financial assets, totalling \$103,298,453 at 30 June 2016 (30 June 2015: \$103,549,110), into two cash and fixed income funds managed by two professional investment portfolio managers in order to preserve the value of the financial assets.
+The Board has an investment strategy in place to invest available financial assets, totalling \$98,338,497 at 30 June 2017 (30 June 2016: \$103,298,453), into two funds managed by professional investment portfolio managers in order to appropriately manage the financial assets of the Fund.

-The Board monitors the Fund by receiving and reviewing quarterly investment reports from the fund managers and a report on outstanding claims at least at each Board meeting.
+The Board monitors the Fund by receiving and reviewing quarterly investment reports from the fund managers and regular reports from the Capital and Investment Committee with respect to capital management, investment strategy and portfolio risk analysis.